-It's a fascinating topic, and there's an interesting history involved, if you have just a few moments this evening.
+I've received several inquiries about what's the difference between a black tie and white tie event.
+It's a fascinating topic and there's an interesting history involved if you have a couple of minutes this evening.

-Johnson was writing about the planned celebration of the (disputed) 125th anniversary of the modern dinner jacket first being introduced (in 1886) at a posh resort on Lake Tuxedo (Tucseto as the Lenni-Lenape native Americans named it) in Orange County, New York.
+A while back Miss Helen sent an article from The Wall Street Journal entitled "Style and the Man" by Jamie Johnson in the Saturday/Sunday edition, April 30, 2011.
+Johnson was writing about the planned celebration of the disputed 125th anniversary of the modern dinner jacket first being introduced in 1886 at a posh resort on Lake Tuxedo in Orange County, New York.

-But apparently the Prince of Wales, some twenty years earlier (in 1865) had asked his tailor (Henry Poole & Co.) to design a tail-less dinner jacket.
-And thus the dispute over dates.
+But apparently the Prince of Wales, some twenty years earlier in 1865, had asked his tailor Henry Poole & Company in London to design a tail-less dinner jacket.
+And thus the dispute over dates began.

-By comparison, Black Tie events are almost "informal" nowadays.
-And you'll see some gents in dinner jackets and black bow tie, and others in dark suits, even business suits.
+By comparison, Black Tie events are almost informal nowadays.
+You'll see some gents in dinner jackets and black bow tie, and others in dark suits, even business suits.

-The term dinner jacket and "tuxedo", by the way, are interchangeable these days.
-(And there's barely a dispute that the name came from the Tuxedo Park Resort.)
-In some uppity old-guard circles, however, the term tuxedo or tux is eschewed, in favor of the original designation, dinner jacket.
+The terms dinner jacket and tuxedo, by the way, are interchangeable these days.
+And there's barely a dispute that the name came from the Tuxedo Park Resort.
+In some uppity old-guard circles, however, the term tuxedo or tux is decidedly eschewed in favor of the original designation dinner jacket.

 Of curious note, in America we have Tuxedo rental shops where you can rent a dinner jacket for just one evening.
 This would be for weddings and other reckless events, and it's a cultural phenomena for which I make no apologies.
 It's just how we are.